A SHORT BIOGRAPHY OF NICOLAUS COPERNICUS

 Nicolaus Copernicus was one of the great astronomers of the 16th century.
 He was born on 19 February 1473 in the Polish town of Torun.
+(His real name was Mikolaj Kopernik although he is better known by his Latin name).
 His father was a rich merchant and Nicolaus was one of 4 children.
 (He had 1 brother and 2 sisters).
 In 1491 Copernicus went to the University of Cracow.
 He left there about 1495.
 In 1496 he went to the University of Bologna to study law.
 By then Copernicus had become interested in astronomy.

 Copernicus left Bologna in 1501.
 He then studied medicine at the University of Padua.
 From 1503 to 1510 he worked as a secretary and physician to his uncle who was a bishop.
 Meanwhile he continued to study astronomy.

-An ancient Greek called Aristarchus (c 310-230 BC) correctly realised that the Earth orbits the Sun.
-Unfortunately his ideas were rejected and people came to believe that the Earth is the centre of the universe.
+An ancient Greek called Aristarchus (c 310-230 BC) correctly realized that the Earth orbits the Sun.
+Unfortunately his ideas were rejected and people came to believe that the Earth is the center of the universe.
 They believed that the Moon, the Sun and the other planets orbit the Earth.
-Copernicus realised that this is not so.
-The Sun is the centre of the Solar System and the Earth and the other planets orbit it.
+Copernicus realized that this is not so.
+The Sun is the center of the Solar System and the Earth and the other planets orbit it.
 This is called the Heliocentric system from the Greek word for Sun, Helios.
-(The older theory that the Earth is the centre is called the Ptolemaic System after a Roman astronomer named Ptolemy (c 87-170 AD).
-Copernicus also realised that the Earth spins on its axis.
+(The older theory that the Earth is the center is called the Ptolemaic System after a Roman astronomer named Ptolemy (c 87-170 AD).
+Copernicus also realized that the Earth spins on its axis.
 The axis is tilted.
 That accounts for the seasons.

 Copernicus worked out his new theory and wrote a manuscript but he only circulated it among close friends.
 He needed to make many mathematical calculations before he could publish his new theory.
 Finally by 1540 he was ready.
 The theory was published in 1543.
 The book was called On the Revolutions of the Heavenly Bodies.
 It was dedicated to Pope Paul III.